tobianointing/sunbird_setup/README.md

 docker compose down
 ```

-create a .env file and ask me for the content to paste there.
+create a .env file and copy what is in the .env.example into it.

 ```
 bash setup_vault_override.sh docker-compose.yml vault